maryefern/type-theme/fb-lesson4.md

 <p>At this point, you have created an irresistible incentive to attract your target audience, and you became a "relatable rockstar" when you shot your engaging ad image (or video).</p>
 <p>The next step is to write ad copy that persuades your target audience to click and subscribe to your email list!</p>
 <p>There are many different ways of writing your ad copy, and you should experiment to find out what works best for your target audience.</p>
-<p>However, I have learned from experience, and from spying on many other advertisers, that there is a formula that just seems to work each and every time...</p>
+<p>However, I have learned from experience, and from spying on many other advertisers, that there is a formula that just seems to work each and every time... just like magic.</p>
-<p>...Just like magic.
-It's virtually fool-proof.</p>
+<p>It's virtually fool-proof.</p>
 <p>Ready to learn the formula?</p>
 <p>It's a quick and simple template that you can plug and play:</p>
 <h2>The Fool-Proof Facebook Ad Copy Formula</h2>
 <div class="green-box"><h4><em>Headline:</em> FREE [INCENTIVE]: [Brief Description]</h4></div>
 <p>Remember how your incentive needs to be relevant to your audience, and the more relevant it is the better your ad will convert?
-Well, your headline's job is to explain what your incentive is very simply, in a few short words.
+Well, your headline's job is to explain what your incentive is, in a few short words.
 If your incentive is highly relevant to your target audience, it will basically sell itself.</p>
 <p>All you need to do is make sure it is crystal clear what they get when they sign up (is it a PDF download? a video? a mini course? an eBook?), and that your offer is FREE.</p>
 <p><strong>Example #1:</strong> <em>FREE MINI COURSE: Build a Website From Scratch</em></p>
 <p><strong>Example #2:</strong> <em>FREE VIDEO: Build Trust, Authority & Profit in Your Business</em></p>